Dee Hock describes the organisation of the future

 “A highly engaged workforce,” Gallup says, “means the difference between a company that outperforms its competitors and one that fails to grow.”

-If someone offered you a way to increase your profits by 147%, would you be interested?
+If someone told you there was a way to increase your profits by 147%, would you want to know more?

-Any company’s results depend on the contributions its people make.
-An organisation that maximises the contribution of each person while aligning them around a shared purpose will maximise those results.
+The results any company achieves depend on the contributions its people make.
+An organisation that maximises the contribution of each person by aligning them around a shared purpose will maximise those results.

 These three things are what Inner Leadership exists to produce.

 First, Inner Leadership creates people who understand their own purpose, values, and unique contribution.
-Second, it enables those people to convert any challenge they face into opportunities to achieve more of their own purpose and values — and to inspire themselves and the people around them to long to make those things happen.
-And third, when people like this come together in a community or organisation that is built around their shared purpose and values, they not only maximise their ability to express themselves most fully in the world (their ability to ‘self-actualise‘) they also increase their own motivation, job satisfaction, and productivity to grow the organisation.
+Then it enables those people to convert any challenge they face into an opportunities to achieve more of their purpose and values — and to inspire themselves and the people around them to long to make those things happen.
+And third, when people like this come together in a community or organisation built around their shared values and purpose, they not only increase their own motivation, job satisfaction, and productivity to grow the organisation they are part of, they also maximise their ability to express themselves most fully in the world (their ability to ‘self-actualise‘).

-When the aspirations of the people and the organisation are aligned around shared purpose and values, then the way each person can best become the person they are most longing to become is by adding the most value to their organisation.
-When each person adds the most value to the organisation they are maximising their ability to become what matters most to them.
-And when these people work together in a like-minded community, then their ability to achieve the results that matter most to each of them becomes greater than they could ever hope to achieve alone or in another organisation.
+When the aspirations of the people and their organisation are aligned around shared purpose and values then the way each person can best become the person they are most longing to become is by adding the most value to the organisation as a whole.
+And when these people work together in a like-minded community, then their ability to achieve the results that matter most to each of them becomes far greater than they could ever achieve alone, or in another type of organisation.

-This is the organisation of the future: an organisation filled with people who have the skills, knowledge, and attitudes of Inner Leadership; who know who they are and who they want to become; and who know that the best way they can achieve that is by helping the organisation they work in, the community that shares their purpose and values, to succeed.
+This is the organisation of the future: filled with people who have the skills, knowledge, and attitudes of Inner Leadership; who know who they are and who they want to become; and who know that the best way they can achieve that is by helping an organisation that aligns with their purpose and values to succeed.

 As Dee Hock then says:

 “I know it can happen.
-I’ve been there — or at least gone part of the way… It’s very difficult to put in words, for in truly chaordic organization there is no destination.
+I’ve been there — or at least gone part of the way… It’s very difficult to put in words, for in a truly chaordic organization there is no destination.
 There is no ultimate being.
-There is only becoming…
+There is only becoming

 “And what about profit?
 Well, from my experience, profit becomes a barking dog begging to be let in.”

-Inner Leadership is a framework and a set of tools for building inspiration in times of change.
+The Churning, Inner Leadership is a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.